 Tip!
 Deactivate Seasonal Growth if you want a more simple experience in the beginning.

 Days per month can change gameplay quite a bit.
 The default is one day per month - totaling in 12 days per year.
 You can turn it up to 28 days per month - that is 336 days a year.
+However, the length of the month will change with the turn of the seasons.

 In the beginning, either use the default setting or crank it up to three days per month.
 Play around to find out what feels right for you, as the experience might change a lot based on the duration of a month.